 LH 101 Practical Skills

 This course runs throughout the entire program and covers basic horticultural skills such as garden and lawn maintenance, planting and transplanting, greenhouse work, equipment operation, pruning, and hedge maintenance.
 This is an opportunity for students to apply the knowledge and skills acquired in other courses to the operation of the Gardens at HCP.
-In addition, students work with HCP volunteers on Wednesday mornings for part of the year, participate in field trips, and assist with bi-annual plant sales.
+In addition, students participate in field trips and assist with bi-annual plant sales.

 LH 102 Botany